ModellingWebLab/WLDocs/infrastructure.md

 # Web Lab infrastructure

-This document describes (or links to existing documentation of?) the infrastructure on which Web Labs (such as the Cardiac Electrophysiology one) run.
+This document describes (or links to existing documentation of) the infrastructure on which Web Labs (such as the Cardiac Electrophysiology Web Lab) run.

 [Look here for issue tracking / project management](https://github.com/ModellingWebLab/project_issues/issues)